awgrover/arduino-2-xod/dev-notes.md

 # Current Plan

-- [ ] stabilise i/o node ids (everything breaks when I regen):
+- [x] stabilise i/o node ids (everything breaks when I regen):
--- [x] comment out/disable the #include enablement, so we can continue working -- [ ] convert existing examples to use new ids
+-- [x] comment out/disable the #include enablement, so we can continue working -- [x] convert existing examples to use new ids: failed
---- [ ] name/number i/o's scheme.
+--- [x] name/number i/o's scheme.

-- [ ] convert to pulse-chain
+- [x] convert to pulse-chain
 -- [ ] test

 - [ ] put examples in right place in lib/github